pcaston/OpenPeerPower.github.io/source/_docs/scripts/editor.markdown

 redirect_from: /docs/script/editor/
 ---

-In Home Assistant 0.52 we introduced the first version of our script editor.
-If you just created a new configuration with Home Assistant then you're all set!
+In Open Peer Power 0.52 we introduced the first version of our script editor.
+If you just created a new configuration with Open Peer Power then you're all set!
 Go to the UI and enjoy.

 <div class='videoWrapper'>
 <iframe src="https://www.youtube.com/embed/_Rntpcj1CGA" frameborder="0" allowfullscreen></iframe>